 Saasu has an internal development model nicknamed RISC.
 Redundancy, Integrity, Security and Capacity are the cornerstones of our development approach.
 Our investors come from investment and transactional banking backgrounds so we know that to achieve bank level security we have to partner with only the most trusted companies who’s main role is to provide bank data to the financial sector.

 We have third party security consultants who review our application.
 They have security programmes written specifically to test weaknesses in web applications like our own.
-They have experience dealing with other software companies in the accounting space, not just our own, they are also very familiar with data feeds, bank data formats, the security required for e-commerce, credit card processing and PCI compliance measures.
+Our investors have experience dealing with other software companies in the accounting space, not just our own.
+They are also very familiar with data feeds, bank data formats, the security required for e-commerce, credit card processing and PCI compliance measures.

 Our data provider, Yodlee, employs leading-edge technologies, ISO standards, and business practices to protect your data.
 They have multiple patents granted or filed on various aspects of their technology including security infrastructure and data acquisition framework.

 |Digital Certificates||Saasu and Yodlee both use Thawte certificates for our services.
 Clicking on the lock icon in your browser reveals more information about your security.|

 |Data and Password Encryption||Password and account data are stored and transmitted in encrypted format at all times.
 All data is securely housed in an Internet server hosting space that provides enhanced physical security, fire protection and electronic shielding.|

 |Network Intrusion Detection Systems||Network-based IDS (intrusion detection system) provides 24×7 network monitoring and alerts security personnel to any external attacks on the network.|